obsidianmd/obsidian-help/en/Obsidian Sync/Limitations.md

 ## How long do you keep my data after my subscription expires?

 We keep data in your remote vaults, including version history, for one month after your subscription expires.
+Any local vaults on your devices are unaffected.

 As long as you renew within one month, there should be no impact on your usage.
+If you renew after a month, when your remote vaults have been removed, you can [[Set up Obsidian Sync|create a new remote vault re-connect your local vault]].

 ## Is my data being synced in the background?